ddwalk77/FDIP/README.md

 of information.
 Data from 2017 through 2021 was utilized, with sixteen features.
 The total final dataset consists of 2,340,414 records.
 Independent variables were narrowed between two and five features.
 Dependent variables were narrowed between one and three features.
-The data was analyzed to gain insights before implementing machine learning algorithms to further determine predictability.
-Through data analysis, and further through algorithm implementation, it was discovered that location, data, and time is not enough information to predict a broad incident type, duration, and/or units required.
+Descriptive analytics were employed before implementing machine learning algorithms to further determine predictability.
+Through data analysis, and further through algorithm implementation, it was discovered that location, data, and time is not enough information to predict a broad incident type, duration, and/or units required on scene.
 The best result obtained from an algorithm was the same information extracted from descriptive analytics.
 We conclude that incidents are too random and further data would be needed, or a more detailed objective, to determine better predictability.